lichray/stdformat/paper/format.md

   format string to avoid `00` (and many other complexities).
 For the same reason, C++ the language category `0` as an octal literal instead of decimal.

+### Interface

+The formatting facilities proposed in this paper target `basic_string`.
+This design clearly separates I/O and formatting with data, and brings the following
+advantages:

+1. No locale overhead, or, the locale support, if being added, can be optional.
+   A side-effect of doing this is that the supported character types are limited to those with implied encodings (`char`, `wchar_t`, `char16_t`, and `char32_t`); we see no issue with it in `<filesystem>` `[6]`.

+2. No virtual calls.

+3. Zero overhead, for whatever "overhead" means, when the user wants a string.
+   Construct a `stringstream`, output to it, and copy the result out, is both costly and nonintuitive, and brings inexplicable error handling.

+4. Works with any third-party I/O solutions.
+I/O is a big topic in real-world applications.
+A formatting solution engaged with a specific I/O library is rather limited.

+5. Output integrity.
+What happens if a formatting error occurs in the middle of a chain of `<<` calls?
+To avoid incomplete lines to be left in the log, log4cxx`[7]` has to buffer the result with an additional string stream.
+   Having a format buffer in front of an I/O buffer solves the problems like this, may help solving the multi-thread problem with streams`[8]`, and brings trivial strong exception safety.

+The last question is how this design affects the performance.
+Some early benchmarks show that this depends on the ratio between the fixed content and the formatted content, and the complexity of the formatting.
+More work need to be done.

 ### Extensibility

 ## Technical Specifications